I wanted to do something a little bit different from a normal dry biography.

-Did I mention the festival was where I met Hannah?
-We had such fun and encouraged each other to get involved in other business projects.
+Did I mention the festival was where I got involved in business?
 An almost derelict hotel refurbished and re-opened in West Linton, a bar in Newington and a city centre food and sports bistro were all added to my CV before I became an MP.
 It’s amazing what you learn in a tough industry like hospitality.
 Being a small business would see us both pulling pints, cleaning toilets, becoming chefs and doing all the accounts.
 What was most challenging was taking on distressed premises and turning them around.
 We didn’t have any money so became really good at tiling, plumbing, joinery, electrics and decorating.
 We did everything we could ourselves and that is where the life lesson of my mum’s hard work came in handy.

 So the wheels started to turn.
 I was doing my own events, branching out into webcasting (I did Scotland’s first ever live webcast) and keeping my interest in politics by running the membership for my local branch.
 Traditions have had a huge influence on my life and none more so than the annual tradition of heading to the pub after the AGM of the local Labour Party.
 This time, though, that tradition resulted in me agreeing to stand for the Council.
 I had a feeling I was being press ganged……hadn’t bought a drink all night!
 Life’s too short remember!!